May 26, 2015

 ASTA Members Successful in Grassroots Campaign Against New Tax on Travel

-Alexandria, VA, May 26, 2015–After a vigorous campaign waged by the American Society of Travel agents (ASTA) against legislation that would impose a 6% sales tax on travel agency fees for booking Maryland hotel rooms, Maryland Governor Larry Hogan has vetoed the bill.
+Alexandria, VA, May 26, 2015–After a vigorous campaign waged by the American Society of Travel Advisors (ASTA) against legislation that would impose a 6% sales tax on travel agency fees for booking Maryland hotel rooms, Maryland Governor Larry Hogan has vetoed the bill.
 ASTA members played a critical role in defeating Senate Bill (SB) 190, including testifying at hearings and making their case through phone calls, face-to-face conversations and emails, including almost 350 advocacy messages sent to state policymakers through ASTA’s online grassroots site.